kjellm/kjellm.github.com/event.markdown

 #### Concurrency

-Optimistic locking: All changes must be done through a UnitOfWork which keep track of the expected version of the event stream.
-The expected version is compared to actual version before doing any changes to the event stream.
+To prevent concurrent access to an event stream to result in a corrupt strem, we use optimistic locking: All changes must be done through a UnitOfWork which keep track of the expected version of the event stream.
+The expected version is compared to the actual version before any changes are done to the event stream.

 <script src="https://gist.github.com/kjellm/ec8fbaac65a28d67f17d941cc454f0f1.js?file=event.rb"></script>